 There have been reports of pea moths in traps in high numbers.
 The table below gives predicted spray dates based on threshold catches in traps.
 For further information about pea moth or any other pest or disease, please call PGRO on 01780 782585.

 It’s important to monitor pea moth presence on your farm using pheromone traps to help us provide accurate spray forecasts or other management advice for you.

-A spray date can be obtained from PGRO based on a computer prediction, 3 - 4 days after reaching a threshold in traps.
+A spray date is displayed below during the forecasting period, based on a model prediction, and should be checked 3 - 4 days after reaching a threshold in your traps.

 On the predicted spray date, crops which are at the first pod set stage or which have flowered should be sprayed, but later crops should only be sprayed when they reach first pod set.
 Crops with green pods are susceptible to damage.
 A second application should be applied 10-14 days later.

 Predicted spray date for regions based on your threshold in pheromone traps

 |Threshold Date from your trap catches||East||S. East||S. West||E. Mids||W. Mids||Wales||North||Borders|